-The package contains routines and functions to allow users to set up an ecosystem model, and then project it through time under different fishing strategies.
+The package contains functions to allow users to set up an ecosystem model, and then project it through time under different fishing strategies.
 Methods are included to explore the results, including plots and calculation of community indicators such as the slope of the size spectrum.
 Size-based models can be complicated so mizer contains many default options that can be easily changed by the user.

 Recent work on mizer was funded by the European Commission Horizon 2020 Research and Innovation Programme under Grant Agreement No 634495 for the project MINOUW (http://minouw-project.eu/) and the Australian Research Council Discovery Project Rewiring Marine Food Webs.